 A report on workers in 'Gig' Economy.

+Urban Company; it consulted technical experts and official company publications, as well as independent academic studies and reports, examined judgments in court cases in India and abroad, and spoke to organisations attempting to mobilise gig workers across the country.
 The following is a report of our findings.
 (It may be noted here that the report is limited to the

 conditions in the NCR.
 Names of workers have been changed to protect their identity.)